pmoustopoulos/customer-api/SpringBoot3_Knowledge_Sharing.md

 - **Use Forward Slashes (/) for Hierarchy**: Forward slashes are used to indicate a hierarchical relationship between resources.
     - **Example**: `/customers/{customerId}/orders`, `/customers/{customerId}/addresses`

 - **Do Not Use Trailing Slashes**: Avoid trailing slashes at the end of the URI.
     - **Bad Example**: `/customers/`
     - **Good Example**: `/customers`

 - **Use Query Parameters for Filtering**: When filtering collections, use query parameters instead of creating new endpoints.
+  In some cases you may see filtering and sorting information provided as a payload inside a request body.
     - **Example**: `/customers?status=active`, `/orders?customerId=123&status=pending`